CIBC-Internal/python/Doc/library/contextlib.rst

    the error (if any), or ensure that some cleanup takes place.
 If an exception is trapped merely in order to log it or to perform some action (rather than to suppress it entirely), the generator must reraise that exception.
-Otherwise the generator context manager will indicate to the :keyword:`with` statement that the exception has been handled, and execution will resume with the statement immediately following the :keyword:`with` statement.
+Otherwise the generator context manager will indicate to the :keyword:`!with` statement that the exception has been handled, and execution will resume with the statement immediately following the :keyword:`!with` statement.

    :func:`contextmanager` uses :class:`ContextDecorator` so the context managers it creates can be used as decorators as well as in :keyword:`with` statements.